mtrw/ReMIXTURE/README.md

 # Demo pipeline and basic method description

+A more comprehensive pipeline, exploring most of the package functionality, is provided in the examples section of `?ReMIXTURE`

 Sample data sets are provided.
-To run an analysis, start with the following pipeline:
+To run a very simple analysis, start with the following pipeline:

 ## Install/load